 9. Provide Good Air Circulation.

 Make sure there is good air circulation around your herb plants.
-If the herbs are too close together, they won’t receive enough air flow which can contribute to the spreading of disease.
+If the herbs are too close together, they won’t receive enough airflow, which can contribute to the spreading of disease.

-10. Show your Indoor Herbs some Love.
+10. Show Your Indoor Herbs Some Love.

-You should also gently brush you hand over the tops of your herbs or encourage your children to give them a little pet.
+You should also gently brush your hand over the tops of your herbs or encourage your children to give them a little pet.
 The movement simulates the motion of wind blowing and will help to encourage the stems to be strong.

 Follow these tips and start your own indoor kitchen herb garden today!